-Today I’d like to delve into the world of feelings.
-Feelings can be a very confusing thing; some people seem to guard their feelings in an iron chest; hidden and locked away.
+Today I’d like to delve into the world of feelings as they relate to Myers-Briggs.
+Some people seem to guard their feelings in an iron chest; hidden and locked away.
 Other people wear their hearts on their sleeves, and they let all their emotions show forth vividly.
 If you got a ‘T’ result in your MBTI test, you might be thinking ‘oh those silly, sappy feelers…I’m so glad I’m above all that emotional nonsense!’, but there’s a very true value to emotional intelligence and the ability to understand and empathize with others.
 And besides that…

 Everyone’s a Feeler

-If you got a thinker result on the MBTI, it means that you prefer thinking over feeling, but you still use it.
-The same goes for feelers; you still use logic and thinking, but you prefer to start with feeling.
+If you got a “T” result on the MBTI® it means that you prefer thinking over feeling, but you still use it.
+The same goes for feelers; you still use logic and thinking, but you prefer to assess a situation through Feeling before looking at Thinking criteria.

 What’s the difference between thinking and feeling anyway?

-Thinking and feeling are the decision-making functions.
-If you’re a thinker, when you make a decision you think more objectively.
-You analyze pros and cons, and you want logical explanations.
-If you’re a feeler, when you make decisions you think first about your inner values and what’s best for the people involved.
-You want to maintain harmony, and you are more focused on people than systems or facts.
+Thinking and Feeling are decision-making functions.
+If you’re a thinker, when you make a decision you analyze pros and cons, causality, and you want logical explanations.
+If you’re a Feeler, when you make decisions you think first about your inner values and what’s best for the people involved.
+You want to maintain harmony and you are more focused on people than systems or facts.
 This isn’t to say that thinkers don’t care at all about harmony, and feelers don’t care at all about facts.
 Your thinking or feeling preference only indicates which option you go with first.

 The four types above are going to be the most advanced extroverted feelers; with ESFJs and ENFJs having the highest regard for it.

-Extraverted feeling is the desire to create harmony and warmth in relationships.
+Extraverted feeling is focused on evaluating the world outside one’s self and organizing the outer world to maintain harmony and interpersonal effectiveness.
+As such, Extraverted Feeling types want to create harmony and warmth in relationships.
 Extraverted feelers have an uncanny way of absorbing other people’s emotions and identifying with them.
-They want to make others feel at ease, and are very conscious of others feelings and moods.
+They want to make others feel at ease, and are very conscious of the emotional temperature of the room.

 Manners, social graces, friendliness, and consideration are the hallmarks of Fe dominant and auxiliary types.
 They want to create an atmosphere of good-will, comfort, and harmony around them.
-They care deeply about others, and the human race as a whole, and find global problems deeply upsetting.
+They care deeply about others and the human race as a whole.
+Because of this, they find global problems deeply upsetting and try to take everyone’s needs into consideration when they make a decision.
 They want to change the world and make it a better place, and will often try to bring awareness to others about problems being faced around the world.

 When it comes to conversation, Fe users will readily laugh at jokes, try to get people to interact kindly with each other, and adjust their conversation to the moods of those around them.
 They will ask questions or disclose information about themselves as a way to help others feel comfortable or open up.
 They may master self-depracating humor, making fun of themselves so others will feel at ease around them.